pendle-finance/pendle-scy-sample/EIP.md

 function assetDecimals() external view returns (uint8);
 ```

-This read-only function returns the decimals of the accounting asset.
+This read-only method returns the decimals of the accounting asset.

 - **MUST** reflect the underlying asset’s decimals if at all possible in order to eliminate any possible source of confusion or be deemed malicious.
 - **MUST NOT** revert.